prl-theworkshop/prl-theworkshop.github.io/README.md

 ## Program details – DRAFT

-The order of the talks is likely to change.
+NB: The order of the _contributed_ talks is likely to change.

 ### Thursday, August 5 (14h-19h GMT)